HandsOnDataViz/book/spreadsheet/pivot-tables/README.md

 - create better Google Sheets visuals, then Excel for Mac/Windows
 - offer sample data for users to follow along

-Here's a common problem: You have a large spreadsheet with columns of categories, such as (**to come**).
-You want to count up the number of items in each category.
+Here's a common problem: You open a large spreadsheet with many rows of data, such as a list of students.
+Your goal is to count students by categories, such as the number of male and female students in the gender column.
 What's the most efficient way to do this?

-- You could sort the data by column and count by hand, which would take forever
+**TO DO**
-- You could insert a formula with the =COUNT() or =COUNTA() function, but that would only count one column
+-insert image of table

-- You could create a pivot table to aggregate (or regroup) data in another sheet
+Answer: Create a pivot table to aggregate (or regroup) and count data in another spreadsheet tab.

 ** REDO THIS **
 For example, one organization compiled a spreadsheet of its contacts.
 Each row included a city, and when sorted, it appeared like this: